solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 Before a transaction can be executed, every account it may read from or write to must be loaded, including any programs it may call.
 The amount of data a transaction is allowed to load is capped, and if it exceeds that limit, loading is aborted.
 This functionality is already implemented in the validator.

-The purpose of this SIMD is to explicitly define how loaded transaction data size is calculated.
+This SIMD defines a new algorithm for calculating the consensus-enforced total size of loaded transaction data during transaction processing.

 ## Motivation